Daniel-Prado/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 You're reading it! and here is a link to my [project code](https://github.com/Daniel-Prado/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

-Here you can also check the code output of the python notebook, as an HTML file. [project code](https://github.com/Daniel-Prado/CarND-Traffic-Sign-Classifier-Project/blob/master/report.html)
+Here you can also check the code output of the python notebook, as an HTML file. [code output](https://github.com/Daniel-Prado/CarND-Traffic-Sign-Classifier-Project/blob/master/report.html)

 ### Data Set Summary & Exploration